tobek/headsoak/notes.md

 ### todo for beta: bits and bugs

+- bug: deleting programmatically-tagged note and tag still lists it in its docs list, prob cause it doesn't let you remove it because it's prog?
+- bug? something about adding a new note and it preventing you from adding prog tag to it?
 - mention in firstInit() notes something about if you're interested then... or if you want to help out
 - new user welcome message
     - have to store email in user object when account is created